ReeveVanneman/occupations/README.md

 - nosingularize.txt
 = a file of words (jobtitles) that should not be singularized by jobs.py.
-All "jobtitles" in jobs.json are listed in the singular.
+Almost all "jobtitles" in jobs.json are listed in the singular.
 So, jobs.py singularizes words in the text before matching them to the list of job titles.
 The program keeps a separate count of plurals (since they are often more culturally meaningful).
 Currently, jobs.py uses a routine from the python package inflect to singularize plural nouns.
 But inflect will alter many singular nouns (e.g., boss, waitress) and thus not match correctly to jobs.json.
 The current work around (nosingular.txt) identifies ~200  words that should not be singularized by jobs.py.

-- abbreviations.json
-= abbreviations whose periods would confuse the sentencing algorithm.
-(e.g., U.S.A. is replaced with USA)

 - prefix+files.txt (e.g., NYTfiles.txt)
 = a file of filenames of text files to be read and coded.